Line 1 Yonge–University: Names and terminal designation

 As a result of the George Floyd protests, Toronto City Council indicated in 2020 that they intended to rename Dundas station because its namesake, Henry Dundas, delayed the British Empire's abolition of slavery in the 1700s.
-In May 2025, Toronto Metropolitan University has indicated it would pay for the name change of Dundas station.
+In May 2025, Toronto Metropolitan University (TMU) indicated it would pay for the name change if the station was renamed to recognize the university.
+In mid-November 2025, temporary signage at the station was added with the new TMU name; the station was officially renamed on December 7, 2025.